- Who We Are

 - Increase collaboration among the people and organizations that are trying to address some of the greatest social service needs in our world today.

 The CFBCI is designed to increase the access of faith and community based organizations to U.S. Government funding sources.
 We also work to ensure that faith-based and community organizations are properly informed about the guidelines that they will need to follow to apply and successfully administer federal funding.
 The CFBCI addresses legal and policy issues and educates USAID staff about the mandate of the CFBCI.
-We also work to link faith and community based organizations with capacity building resources that can be helpful to them.
-Since its creation the CFBCI has empowered faith-based and other community organizations to apply for Federal social service grants.
+We also work to link faith-based and community organizations with capacity building resources that can be helpful to them.

 The CFBCI supplies information and training, but it does not make the decisions about which groups will be funded.
 Those decisions are made through procedures established by each grant program, generally involving a competitive process.
 No grant funding is set aside for faith-based organizations.
 Instead, the CFBCI creates a "level-playing field" for faith-based as well as other community organizations to compete so that they can work with the government to meet the needs of communities throughout the developing world.

-The CFBCI encourages collaboration between groups with similar objectives and goals and regularly highlights conferences and funding opportunities that may be beneficial to faith-based and community organizations through our CFBCI Newsletter.
-To sign up for the newsletter, click here.
+Since its creation the CFBCI has encouraged collaboration between groups with similar objectives and goals and empowered faith-based and community organizations to apply for Federal social service grants.
 To learn more about funding opportunities, click here.